 Less is more: Keep your message short so that it can be read quickly and easily.
 Avoid clutter.
 The most successful sign communicates its message concisely.
 Your message should be conveyed and understood in as few words as possible.
 When you crowd your sign with too many words or lines it makes it harder to read from a distance.

 Add graphics: Borders are a great idea if your audience is automobile traffic.
 Surveys show that a sign’s border increases reading speed by up to 25 percent.
 Borders help the eye to focus on the message.
 A full-color digital photo incorporated into your design will add even greater impact.
-Think about adding your business logo, artwork or other graphics to help enhance your ad’s design.
+Think about adding your business logo, artwork, or other graphics to help enhance your ad’s design.

 Use contrasting colors: When you choose a background for your signs, avoid using anything that will make it difficult for people to focus on your message.
 Remember that the greater the contrast between your text and your background color, the more legible it will be from a distance.
 When you use colors that are close together, it makes things very difficult to read.

 Follow these guidelines to ensure that your signs are legible and your message comes across clearly to your intended audience.
-Do you need help with signage?
-Click here to contact CFS today, and let our experts help you create the perfect sign.

 About the Author: